Skip to content

 • SWC Administrator monitoring the augmentation processes, access to history, logs and statistics.
 Administrators can manually start a specific augmentation process.

-Keyword matcher
+Keyword Matcher

 Info

-Current version: 0.2.0
+Current version: 0.3.0

 Technology: Python

-Release: https://doi.org/10.5281/zenodo.14924181
+Release: https://zenodo.org/records/14924182

 Overview and Scope